kubeflow/katib/README.md

 and the API is defined at `pkg/apis/manager/v1beta1/api.proto`.

 - Katib main components:
-  - katib-db-manager: GRPC API server of Katib which is the DB Interface.
+  - `katib-db-manager` - the GRPC API server of Katib which is the DB Interface.
-  - katib-mysql: Data storage backend of Katib using mysql.
+  - `katib-mysql` - the data storage backend of Katib using mysql.
-  - katib-ui: User interface of Katib.
+  - `katib-ui` - the user interface of Katib.
-  - katib-controller: Controller for Katib CRDs in Kubernetes.
+  - `katib-controller` - the controller for the Katib CRDs in Kubernetes.

 ## Web UI